godotengine/godot-docs/tutorials/3d/baked_lightmaps.rst

 Baked lightmaps are an alternative workflow for adding indirect (or baked) lighting to a scene.
-Unlike the :ref:`doc_gi_probes` approach, baked lightmaps work fine on low-end PCs and mobile devices as they consume almost no resources in run-time.
+Unlike the :ref:`doc_gi_probes` approach, baked lightmaps work fine on low-end PCs and mobile devices, as they consume almost no resources at run-time.

-Unlike GIProbes, Baked Lightmaps are completely static.
-Once baked they can't be modified at all.
+Unlike ``GIProbe``s, Baked Lightmaps are completely static.
+Once baked, they can't be modified at all.
 They also don't provide the scene with reflections, so using :ref:`doc_reflection_probes` together with it on interiors (or using a Sky on exteriors) is a requirement to get good quality.

-As they are baked, they have less problems regarding to light bleeding than GIProbe, and indirect light can look better if using Raytrace mode on high quality setting (but baking can take a while).
+As they are baked, they have fewer problems than ``GIProbe`` regarding light bleeding, and indirect light can look better if using Raytrace mode on high quality setting (but baking can take a while).

 In the end, deciding which indirect lighting approach is better depends on your use case.
 In general, GIProbe looks better and is much easier to set up.
-For low-end compatibility or mobile, though, Baked Lightmaps are your only choice.
+For mobile or low-end compatibility, though, Baked Lightmaps are your only choice.

 Visual comparison
 -----------------

-Here are some comparisons of how Baked Lightmaps vs GIProbe look.
+Here are some comparisons of how Baked Lightmaps vs. GIProbe look.
 Notice that lightmaps are more accurate, but also suffer from the fact that lighting is on an unwrapped texture, so transitions and resolution may not be that good.
-GIProbe looks less accurate (as it's an approximation), but more smooth overall.
+GIProbe looks less accurate (as it's an approximation), but smoother overall.

 .. image:: img/baked_light_comparison.png